We make bullfinches and other birds from cotton wool. Master Class. Video / Toys with own hands, patterns, video, MK

 Bird made of cloth

-The hand-made is very simple in execution, the bird does not need to be painted, but just pick the right fabric.
-For the volume stuff the craft with rags or cotton.
-The necessary materials for work:
+The craft is very simple to make; you don’t need to paint the bird, just choose the right fabric.
+For volume, fill the craft with rags or cotton wool.
+Necessary materials for work:

 • the cloth;